Skip to content

 Where to toggle them

-Both gates live in Settings under Review & confirmation, as two checkboxes:
+All three gates live in Settings under Review & confirmation, as checkboxes:

 • Pause after filter to review overrides — controls Gate 1 (pauseAfterFilter).